dtxe/shell-novice/episodes/06-script.md

 you get an error message that reads `bash: do-errors.sh: No such file or directory`.
 To figure out why, try listing the current directory?
 Is the `do-errors.sh` file present?
-How can this script be called from the `north-pacific-gyre` directory?
+What are two ways to enable this script to be called from the `north-pacific-gyre` directory?

 Now try running the script using the correct relative path: